MicrosoftDocs/azure-devops-docs/docs/report/powerbi/report-on-vso-with-power-bi-vs.md

 # Create Power BI dashboards and reports
-**Team Services**
+**VSTS**

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-You can create dashboards, individual reports, or explore data collected for your Team Services account once you [connect to Power BI](connect-vso-pbi-vs.md).
-As the Power BI data model for Team Services grows to include more features you'll have access to more advanced reporting.
+You can create dashboards, individual reports, or explore data collected for your VSTS account once you [connect to Power BI](connect-vso-pbi-vs.md).
+As the Power BI data model for VSTS grows to include more features you'll have access to more advanced reporting.
 As Power BI is upgraded, it will provide you with additional visualizations and capabilities over time without any upgrades.

-Prior to working with Team Services data, review [Power BI Preview - basic concepts](https://support.powerbi.com/knowledgebase/articles/487029-power-bi-preview-basic-concepts).
+Prior to working with VSTS data, review [Power BI Preview - basic concepts](https://support.powerbi.com/knowledgebase/articles/487029-power-bi-preview-basic-concepts).

 ## Get started
-After getting connected to Team Services you will see an initial dashboard.
+After getting connected to VSTS you will see an initial dashboard.
 On the left side of the screen you will notice Dashboards, Reports and Datasets.

 ![Dashboards, Reports and Datasets](_img/vs-team-services-power-bi-opened.png)